-It is a year away from Friday 29 March 2019 which is the date when the UK is due to leave the European Union (EU), but there is a lot of uncertainty about what will happen at that point.
+It is just over half a year from Friday 29 March 2019 which is the date when the UK is due to leave the European Union (EU), but there is a lot of uncertainty about what will happen at that point.

 This part of AoC's website explains the main Brexit issues for colleges:

 - Migration and changes to freedom of movement

 - Students of sixth form age, adults and apprentices

 - Changing regulations (state aid, procurement)